-On Friday, September 7th, we will be hosting our first Deep Dive, which will focus on financial goals: Whether it's saving more money, saving for a specific purpose, paying off debt, earning more, or earning the same amount but for different work/different hours.
-This session is great for all financial goals.
-If you're coming to the workshop the exercise below is a good way to prepare for it.
-If you're not able to make it on September 7th, this exercise is a great way to get started on your financial goals on your own.
+Whether it's saving more money, saving for a specific purpose, paying off debt, earning more, or earning the same amount but for different work/different hours, you might benefit from a Weekly Date with Money.
+This exercise is a great way to get started on your financial goals on your own.

 Financial Habit Exercise: Get Romantic with Money

 It takes about 5-15 minutes to create an expense or finance tracker on paper.
 If you're aesthetically-driven (i.e you're motivated by beautiful things/ good design) be sure to come in to the shop to pick up a copy of Dot Journaling -- our favorite guide on creating your own analog trackers, including financial tracking layouts.
 If you just want a nice clean practical tracker, make a table in your notebook with five columns: Date, Expense, Revenue, Amount, and Budgeted (a Yes or No column -- did you budget for this or was it something you didn't expect to spend money on?).
 Paloma, our owner, has a full excel sheet because her date with money includes expenses for the shop, so this step also doubles as her weekly book-keeping.
 Here's a template she created for her business expenses.
 It's what she turns in to her accountant as well at the end of the year for tax purposes.
 You don't need anything this complex when you start out.
 Keep it easy so you start the weekly practice, later you can add bells and whistles.

 Step 2: Update Weekly